jameshfisher/jameshfisher.com/_posts/2017-08-20-dns-server-authoritative-vs-recursive.md

 ---
 title: What is an authoritative DNS server?
 What is a recursive DNS server?
 tags: []
+summary: >-
+  Authoritative DNS servers provide definitive responses for their domains, while recursive DNS servers consult other servers to serve responses, caching results to reduce load on authorities.
 ---

 A DNS name server is anything serving DNS responses to DNS requests.